bytesparrow/moodle-theme_contentmodifier/README.md

         'class core_renderer extends \theme_contentmodifier\output\core_renderer' in folder classes/output
     2.2.
 In theme's config.php place the line:
         $THEME->rendererfactory = 'theme_extended_overridden_renderer_factory';
-3. Enable YOUR theme in your Moodle server under the appearance settings
+3. Enable YOUR theme in your Moodle installation under the appearance settings
 4. You can then use the features of this theme by implementing the class theme_YOURS\output\core_modifier extends \core_modifier_base